StephenTGibson/StephenTGibson.github.io/adventures/fiordland_u_glade_dore.md

 ![3 hikers climbing a steep mossy slope in cloud](/images/adventures/fiordland_u_glade_dore/fiordland_u_glade_dore-in_the_cloud_climbing_dore-800x600.jpg)

-A little higher, some gentle swirls of cloud, a couple of teasing glimpses; then without warning blue skies and mountain peaks emerge as islands above the seas.
+A little higher, some gentle swirls of cloud, a couple of teasing glimpses; then blue skies and mountain peaks emerge as islands above the seas.

 ![blue sky above and clouds below with a few mountain peaks rising above the clouds](/images/adventures/fiordland_u_glade_dore/fiordland_u_glade_dore-first_view_above_clouds-800x599.jpg)